Pawpaw Harvest Guide

-We’ll need 3-5 days notice to organize a pick so contact us when the fruit is almost ripe at email@example.com or 647-769-7425.
-A good time to call is when 1/3 to 2/3 of the fruit is ripe as pawpaws ripen in stages.
+We’ll need some advance notice to schedule your pick, so please submit a fruit pick request 3-5 days before your fruit is ready.
+A good time to do this is when 1/3 to 2/3 of the fruit is ripe as pawpaws ripen in stages.
 It can be difficult to tell when pawpaws are ready because they don’t have any striking visual cues.
 Give it a gentle squeeze and see if it’s soft!
 If they start to develop brown spots that means they are near being overripe.

 You’ll know they’re ready to harvest when…